chickenbellyfin/taserver-docker/ubuntu/README.md

 ```

-#### Ports (All OSes)
+#### Ports
-You must also need to open the following ports in your security group and/or firewall:
+You must also open the following ports in your security group and/or firewall:
 - TCP 7777-7778
 - UDP 7777-7778
 - TCP 9002